mmoeller86/gb1989/README.md

 # gb1989
-An Gameboy Emulator to emulate a 1989 Gameboy
+An Gameboy Emulator to emulate a 1989 Gameboy based GNU Gameboy Emulator (GNUBoy).